Why the Next Wave of Startups Will Be Community-Led

 Companies like Clubhouse, TikTok, Stack Overflow — where every day tens of thousands of developers find solutions to problems and help others grow (and more) — are great examples of how building a community first is the key to success.
 And it doesn’t just apply to big companies, small startups & creators are also leveraging communities.

-For entrepreneurs, communities are not only a great way to sell products but also a valuable resource when it comes to answering questions like what features to build first, is the product helping you as the buyer/user, what do you think of the name, integrations, etc.
+For entrepreneurs, communities are not only a great way to sell products but also a valuable resource when it comes to answering questions like what features to build first, is the product helping you as the buyer/user, and what do you think of the name, integrations, etc.

 It’s a way to connect with your audience and your audience to connect with each other in form of a community and ultimately the community helping you build your future product.